-Of course it is also no surprise that the Raiders hold the record for the most penalties in a single game as well, 23 penalties and 200 yards penalized.3 To wit, the curve which is created by the flow of these blue bars in Exhibit 1 above is a very familiar curve inside systems theory.
+Of course it is also no surprise that the Raiders hold the record for the most penalties in a single game as well, 23 penalties and 200 yards penalized.5 To wit, the curve which is created by the flow of these blue bars in Exhibit 1 above is a very familiar curve inside systems theory.
 It is called a ‘Human-S’ bias detection curve, and relates to any system measure which is an outcome of human perception or performance.
 What is key to me as a human-systems professional is that 31 of 32 teams in this chart fall nicely on an expected Human-S ranking distribution.
 Only one team does not.
 This team on the right hand side of the chart is being dealt with by means of an organizational bias.6

 More to the point however, for the 2009 through 2021 NFL seasons the greatest differential between penalties-per-play-against and penalties-per-play-benefit is held by the Raiders.
 What Exhibit 2 shows is that in general, it takes 7 less plays executed for the Raiders (1 penalty every 19.3 plays) to be awarded their next penalty flag, as compared to their opponent (one penalty every 26.2 plays).
 Or put another way, the Raiders were flagged an average of 9.1 times per game, while comparatively their opponents were flagged on average 6.7 times per game – inside a range of feasibility which annually runs from about 9.1 to 5.6 to begin with.
-These Raider 2009 – 2021 penalty results are hugging the highest and lowest possible extremes for team versus opponent penalty rates respectively.
+These Raider 2009 – 2021 penalty results are hugging the highest and lowest possible extremes for team-versus-opponent penalty rates respectively.

 This differential in biased officiating costs the Raiders two to three game victories each and every NFL season, versus the average NFL team.

 Nevertheless the bottom line is this, and it is unassailable:

-The Oakland/Las Vegas Raiders are far and above more penalized than any other NFL team, leading the league as the most penalized team in season-years 1963, 1966, 1968-69, 1975, 1982, 1984, 1991, 1993-96, 2003-05, 2009-11, 2016, and most of 2019 – further then landing in the top 3 penalized teams every year from 1982 through to 2019 with only a few exceptions.6 7 8
+The Oakland/Las Vegas Raiders are far and above more penalized than any other NFL team, leading the league as the most penalized team in season-years 1963, 1966, 1968-69, 1975, 1982, 1984, 1991, 1993-96, 2003-05, 2009-11, 2016, and most of 2019 – further then landing in the top 3 penalized teams every year from 1982 through to 2019 with only a few exceptions.9 10 11

-The Raiders hold 70% of the records for all-time most penalized teams in NFL history, at ranking slots #1, 3, 4, 7, 8, 9, and 10.9
+The Raiders hold 70% of the records for all-time most penalized teams in NFL history, at ranking slots #1, 3, 4, 7, 8, 9, and 10.12

 The notion that the NFL deals with the Raider organization in any kind of objective fashion, has long been put to rest.
 Most football fans just accept this as a quirk of the league and part of its overall theater.